Endorsed by Planned Parenthood, Cecile Richards, Senator Aguilar & Leader Ken Salazar

 Kayla McCarnes, HD9 Resident

-Ann Meisel, HD9 Resident
+Ann Meisel, HD9 Resident and retired teacher

 Sarah Parady, Civil Rights Lawyer